pair_modify keyword values ...

 The tabinner and tabinner/disp keywords set an inner cutoff above which the pairwise computation is done by table lookup (if tables are invoked), for the corresponding Coulombic and dispersion tables discussed with the table and table/disp keywords.
 The smaller the cutoff is set, the less accurate the table becomes (for a given number of table values), which can require use of larger tables.
 The default cutoff value is sqrt(2.0) distance units which means nearly all pairwise interactions are computed via table lookup for simulations with “real” units, but some close pairs may be computed directly (non-table) for simulations with “lj” units.

-When the tail keyword is set to yes, certain pair styles will add a long-range VanderWaals tail "correction" to the energy and pressure.
+When the tail keyword is set to yes, certain pair styles will add a long-range VanderWaals tail “correction” to the energy and pressure.
+These corrections are bookkeeping terms which do not affect dynamics, unless a constant-pressure simulation is being performed.
 See the doc page for individual styles to see which support this option.
 These corrections are included in the calculation and printing of thermodynamic quantities (see the thermo_style command).
 Their effect will also be included in constant NPT or NPH simulations where the pressure influences the simulation box dimensions (e.g. the fix npt and fix nph commands).
 The formulas used for the long-range corrections come from equation 5 of (Sun).

-Several assumptions are inherent in using tail corrections, including the following:
+Several additional assumptions are inherent in using tail corrections, including the following:

 The compute keyword allows pairwise computations to be turned off, even though a pair_style is defined.
-This is not useful for running a real simulation, but can be useful for debugging purposes or for computing only partial forces that do not include the pairwise contribution.
-You can also do this by simply not defining a pair_style, but a Kspace-compatible pair_style is required if you also want to define a kspace_style.
-This keyword gives you that option.
+This is not useful for running a real simulation, but can be useful for debugging purposes or for performing a rerun simulation, when you only wish to compute partial forces that do not include the pairwise contribution.

 You cannot use shift yes with tail yes, since those are conflicting options.
 You cannot use tail yes with 2d simulations.